Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  66     typedef UnifiedRenameMap RenameMap;
 ```
 The renameMap contains all the hardware registers
-available to be utilized by the processor.
+accessible by the processor.
 For example,
-even though the ISA has only handful of registers, in the backbone,
+even though the ISA has only handful of registers,
+in the backbone,
 there are lots of registers to execute instructions.
 The O3 CPU utilize the **UnifiedRenameMap**.
-Let's take a look at its details.
+Let's take a look at the details.

 ### UnifiedRenameMap has different types of SimpleRenameMaps
 ```cpp